roeybiran/RBKit/README.md

 # RBKit

-A helper library for developing Mac apps using Cocoa and Swift.
+Utilities for developing Mac apps with Swift.